 “Now, you go away.”

-“Because, honestly, I can’t stand looking at your face anymore, at least not today.”
+“Because, honestly, I can’t stand looking at your face another second longer.
+At least not today.”

 She stood up from the table and motioned for him to do the same.
 When he did, she kissed him lightly on the lips and gave him a shove toward the door.

 “Go to Juliette and figure out how you’re going to make this all work with Jill once the baby’s born.
 If you have any hope of making this work with me, you have to make it work with them first.
 She’s having your child, Chase, whether you like it or not.
 Go figure out how to be a father.”

 His face paled in fear.
 “How do I do that?”

 Without warning, Chase crushed her to his chest, hugging her so tight it almost hurt.
 Her arms came around him automatically, comforting him out of habit.
 With a mental slap to herself, she pushed against his chest, holding him at arm’s length.
 If she wanted a future with him, she would have to help him.
 It didn’t mean she had to start today though.